telemore/telemore.github.io/pages/privacy-policy.markdown

 Telemore retains different types of data for varying periods based on business needs and legal requirements:

-1. **Account Information**: We retain your account information for as long as your account is active and for a period thereafter to comply with legal obligations, resolve disputes, and enforce agreements.
+1. **Account Information**: We retain your account information for as long as your account is active and for 30 days after termination to allow for potential account reactivation and to comply with legal obligations.

-2. **Productivity Data**: Task data, workflows, and productivity metrics are retained for the duration of your subscription and for 30 days after termination to allow for potential account reactivation.
+2. **Productivity Data**: Task data, workflows, and productivity metrics are retained for the duration of your subscription and for 30 days after termination.

-3. **Optional Monitoring Data**: Monitoring data is retained for a shorter period, typically 90 days, after which it is automatically deleted unless regulatory requirements necessitate longer retention.

-4. **Chat Interactions**: AI chat conversations are retained only for the duration needed to provide the service and are not stored beyond your active session except as needed to troubleshoot specific issues.
+3. **Chat Interactions**: AI chat conversations are retained only for the duration needed to provide the service and are not stored beyond your active session except as needed to troubleshoot specific issues.

-5. **System Logs**: For security, compliance, and operational integrity purposes, system logs are retained for 10 years.
+4. **System Logs**: For security, compliance, and operational integrity purposes, system logs are retained for 10 years.
 These logs contain technical information about service operation but do not include the content of your tasks or communications.

-Upon subscription termination, you may request prompt deletion of all your data (except system logs required for security and compliance) by contacting support@telemore.ai, and we will complete this deletion within 30 days of your request.
+Upon subscription termination, all your data (except system logs required for security and compliance) will be automatically deleted within 30 days, or you may request immediate deletion by contacting support@telemore.ai.

 ### 10. Data Deletion Procedures